-Under A Northern Sky (Framed)Close
+Under A Northern Sky (Mounted)Close

 This was the first painting I did for this series of new works and when I’d finished it I felt like it was taking me on a new journey into something a little different.
 I cant explain why that was the case it just felt that was when I did it.